-The government-wide financial statements include all governmental activities that are principally supported by grants and entitlements from the state for full-time equivalent funding.
+The government-wide basic financial statements include all governmental activities that are principally supported by grants and entitlements from the state for full-time equivalent funding.
 The School does not have any business-type activities.
 The governmental activities of the School primarily include instruction and instructional support services.

-The government-wide financial statements can be found on pages 8 and 9 of this report.
+The government-wide basic financial statements can be found on pages 7 and 8 of this report.

-Fund Financial Statements

-A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
+Fund Basic Financial Statements: A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The School, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

-Governmental Funds

-Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as balances of spendable resources available at the end of the fiscal year.
+Governmental Funds: Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide basic financial statements.
+However, unlike the government-wide basic financial statements, governmental fund basic financial statements focus on near-term inflows and outflows of spendable resources, as well as balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating the School's near-term financing requirements.